-The Pullens’ Yards Open Studios – mine is in Clements Yard – are on over the weekend of the 12th, 13th and 14th of June.
-The yards are also part of the Open Garden Squares weekend on the 13th and 14th of June.
-“Clements Yard, the smallest of the three, is bedecked with wisteria and fragrant flowers used in perfumery.”
+The Pullens’ Yards Open Studios – mine is in Clements Yard – take place twice a year, in June and the first weekend of December.
+The yards have also been part of the Open Garden Squares weekend “Clements Yard, the smallest of the three, is bedecked with wisteria and fragrant flowers used in perfumery.”
 Come along and enjoy the green urban vibes, visit the studios, have a bite, have a sip … and maybe buy a little something.

-The exhibition is at St. Giles-in-the-Fields church, 60 St. Giles High St, London, WC2H 8LG until the 31st of October.
+The exhibition was at St. Giles-in-the-Fields church, 60 St. Giles High St, London, WC2H 8LG

-Here is my written context to the art work – but until digital devices exude smells you’ll have to visit to experience.
+This is my written context to the art work – but until digital devices exude smells you had to visit to experience it.

 “The process of olfaction is hard-wired in our brain and is a direct route to a swift and unconscious response – it is not possible to control your reaction – through the automatic act of breathing we inhale odorant molecules.